-Lifts will stop running in the case of high winds of bad weather but you can check on this before you head out by looking at the live lift status.
+Lifts will stop running in the case of high winds or bad weather, but you can check on this before you head out by looking at the live lift status.

-Summer Lift Pass Prices and the Summer Lift Pass Options are slightly different to winter - it is worth checking the which lifts you can use before setting off.
+Summer lift pass prices and the lift pass options are slightly different to winter - it is worth checking which lifts you can use before setting off.
 Paragliders also have access to a number of lifts throughout the summer.

-NB The Espace Killy lifts can take you as high as 3500m (Grande Motte) and ascend rapidly.
-Please consult your doctor before arriving in resort if you have heart problems or any other medical problem that may be exacerbated by a change in altitude.
+The Espace Killy lifts can take you as high as 3,500m (Grande Motte) and ascend rapidly.
+Please consult your doctor before arriving in resort if you have heart problems or any other medical problem that may be exacerbated by a rapid change in altitude.

 Take a look at the summer lift opening dates and timetables.

 How to get passes